DCAN-Labs/hbcd-docs/docs/data_access/dataformats/tabulated.md

 ### Working with Shadow Matrices in R and Python
 Here we describe how researchers can use shadow matrix files in combination with the data files to, for example, explore and understand patterns of missing data or integrate missingness reasons (e.g., `Decline to Answer`, `Logic Skipped`, etc.) into your analysis.

 For working in **R**, we recommend using the `NBDCtools` package - see details [here](recprograms.md#tabulated-data).
 For **Python**, the following helper function joins the tabulated data file with its corresponding shadow matrix file so data columns are combined with columns providing the reasons for missingness in the same data frame.
+This function works with both TSV and CSV file formats, but can be updated for Parquet files using the loading logic shown under the section on Parquet files above ([here](#parquet)).

 #### 🐍 Python Helper Function
 ```